petclinix/petclinix.github.io/index.md

 Implement the application so that all features listed under 'Functionality Requirements' are fulfilled.

 2. **Repository Naming**:
-The repository name should include the main framework or programming language used, along with a short descriptor (e.g., nestjs-cleanarch, go-ddd, rust-actor-model).
+The repository name must include the main  programming language, the backend framework and optional the frontend framework and a short descriptor (e.g., java-spring-react-mtier).

 3. **README Requirements**:
 Your README.md must: